slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On winning

+*'Maintain reserves.
+A man should not employ all his capacity and power at once and on every occasion.
+Even in knowledge there should be a rearguard, so that your resources are doubled.
+One must always have something to resort to when there is fear of a defeat.' -- Balthasar Gracian*

 It's not just about winning.
 The way you win sets you up for the next round.

 > *'Win through your actions, never through argument.'